sahilrajput03/sahilrajput03/line-flow/_TODO.md

 **LEARN: I have not added is reading progress while reading because I don't like seeing reading progress as it needs your thinking and it's just some percentage that you are trying to achieve.**

 - [ ] PWA for easy access by my friends on both desktop and mobile.
+- [ ] Hide line number wala feature simply by having a toogle on the ui to hide/show the line number in the reading panel.
+- FUTURE: Add a big button to simply open your last reading doc as it will.
 - [ ] Whenever "doc-create-card" or "doc-update-card" is shown please hide "search-card" and "feed-card".
 <!-- FUTURE -->
 - [ ] Follow Features: